 According to a study published in the journal Headache women who experienced migraines as children are more likely than others to gain weight as adults.

-Researchers studied more than 3,700 women who were being followed for an unrelated study on pregnancy outcomes.
-The women were asked about their height and weight at age 18 and just before they got pregnant and whether they'd ever been diagnosed with migraine disease.
+Researchers studied more than 3,700 women who were being followed by an unrelated study on pregnancy outcomes.
+The women were asked about their height and weight at age 18 and just before they got pregnant and whether they’d ever been diagnosed with migraine disease.

 One in every six average weight women had been diagnosed with migraine disease while one in four obese women had been diagnosed with migraine disease.
 Even after ruling out other factors such as high blood pressure and smoking the migraine risk was still higher among overweight women and the risk rose with higher weight.